What is the Meaning of the Scale in a CGPA System?

 Understand the meaning of the scale in a CGPA system, how it affects academic evaluation, calculation, and global comparison of results

 CGPA is widely used in schools, colleges, and universities across the globe to provide a more objective measure of performance.
 It eliminates inconsistencies caused by differences in examination difficulty, evaluation methods, or grading patterns.
+This standardization has made CGPA an integral part of modern education systems, particularly in countries like India, Canada, Australia, and many European nations.

 Purpose of Using the CGPA System